 How to Upsell Cocktails and Alcohol in General

 Upselling for bartenders is part psychology, part language, and part sincerity.
+It can help you make the most out of that bartending license.
+If you have good alcohol pricing, you can make a lot here.
 Given that, here are 5 things to keep in mind as you upsell cocktails and alcohol:

 Nodding while recommending or confirming a drink order is a frequently used upselling technique in bars--and sales in general.
 But subtlety is key.
 People expect bartenders to do a certain amount of nodding because they’re taking drink orders.
 If you’re offering a call liquor instead of a well liquor, nod your head as if to confirm the order.
 Then it won’t feel so salesy.

 Bookending is the bar upselling technique that mentions the item you’re selling first and last in a list of choices.
 Imagine a customer who likes full-bodied reds comes.
 A bookended upsell would sound like “We have a 2009 Bordeaux, a Chilean Syrah, a California Cabernet, or, yeah, that 2009 Bordeaux.”
 Something like that.
 It may sound silly, but it works.
-Give it a shot.
+Practice this skill during happy hours so you can hone it.

 If someone thinks you’re sincerely recommending a drink, they’ll be more likely to buy it.
 And someone is more inclined to believe you’re sincere if they trust you.
 That’s what making eye contact is all about.
 Sure, it’s a well-trod topic, but that’s for a good reason.
 It’s hard to quickly communicate trustworthiness and sincerity to someone.
 Eye contact is one of the most effective tools we have for it.